 (R) The transition to the new designs was

 much smoother than people were expecting, and because of my

 adapting materials within an existing framework rather than creating and

 entirely new one, I reduced a lot of potential stress among the team.

-• Keep a bank of stories ready to go; you can adapt them depending on the questions asked.
+• Keeping a bank of stories ready to go will take your Interview preparation to the next level; you can adapt them depending on the questions asked.
 Draw from a variety of experiences.

 • Be honest at every step of the story.
 If you're over-embellishing, it